cfcv/CarRacing/README.md

 1. Action: By default, we can our action is a vector of 3 positions [steer, gas, brake], but in this formulation we provide the agent the possibility to accelerate and brake at the same time.
 As we don't want this, we change the action space to a two position vector [steer, gas or brake], the value of each position of the vector rely on the interval [-1, 1] where for the second position of the vector, negative values means brake and positive values means acceleration.

 1. Odometry: With this modification, the current velocity is given explicitly to the agent.
 A branch with an fully connected layers receives as input the current steer, throttle and velocity.
-The output of this branch is concatenated with the output feature vector of the CNN.
+The output of this branch is concatenated with the output feature vector of the CNN. b

 ### Clipped Action space and Entropy coefficient